threefoldtech/grid_deployment/docker-compose/readme.md

 - min of 32GB RAM
 - min of 1TB SSD storage (high preference for NVMe based storage) preferably more (as the chain keeps growing in size)

 Dev, QA and Testnet can do with a Sata SSD setup.
-Mainnet requires NVMe based SSDs due to the data size.
+Mainnet requires NVMe based SSDs due to the database size.

 **Note**: If a deployment does not have enough disk iops available one can see the processor container restarting regulary alongside grid_proxy errors regarding processor database timeouts.